simplyrohan/retro-card/README.md

 # Retro Card
 Emulate your favourite retro consoles on your ESP32 using the Arduino framework.

+This project uses an ESP32 Pico, a 240x240 LCD, and some buttons to run emulators for the NES, Gameboy Color, Sega Master System, and Super Nintendo.
+This project is super easy to use, being built on the popular Arduino framework.
+Just load your ROMs on the SD card, pop it in and voila, retro games on the go.
+This project is still in its early stages, I'm planning on building a fully featured and affordable mini console for tinkering and gaming.
+But for now you can have a lot of fun emulating games on your ESP32.

 ## Gameboy + Gameboy Color
 https://github.com/user-attachments/assets/9c74dcf2-9fcb-494b-95bb-5f6e5f629e5e